Set transparency and visible range (Map Viewer)

 Tip:

-To fine-tune how layers are drawn in relation to one another, try using blend modes.
+To fine-tune how layers are drawn in relation to one another, you can use blend modes.
 You can also combine transparency with feature-specific effects to highlight a subset of features in a layer.

 Set transparency for the layer